davish/davi.sh/src/content/blog/2024/11/nix-vscode.md

 Some extensions require you to reload VSCode after installing.
 Unlike VSCode's normall installation flow, VSCode will not tell you to reload after `switch` is called.
-In general it's good practice to just always restart VSCode after running `switch` where you adjusted the `extensions` set.
+In general it's good practice to just always restart VSCode after running `switch` if you adjusted the `extensions` list.

 ### From the VSCode Marketplace